dunesage/dunesage.github.io/README.md

 ## Introduction

-Remote sensing from space began in earnest with the launch of Landsat 1, the first Earth observation satellite, by NASA in 1972 (See [^1] for further reading on the history of remote sensing).
+Remote sensing from space began in earnest with the launch of Landsat 1, the first Earth observation satellite, by NASA in 1972.
+See Tatem et al. (2008) [^1] for further reading on the history of remote sensing.
 The field has grown rapidly in recent years.
 Now, publicly-traded companies like [Planet Labs](https://www.planet.com/) are able to image the entire land surface of the Earth daily at unprecedented spatial scales, leading to a massive increase in the amount of data available.
 Planet maintains an image archive of 50 petabytes and operates 200 satellites, [some having up to 50cm resolution!](https://www.planet.com/products/hi-res-monitoring/).

 The amount of satellite imagery collected by Earth observation satellites has become too large for careful human review.
 The application of machine learning models can be a helpful tool to apply in the effort to classify images into useful categories.